kisekae/UltraKiss/README.md

 [![UltraKiss](https://github.com/kisekae/UltraKiss/blob/master/src/Images/ultrakissbtn.svg)](https://www.wmiles.com/ultrakiss)

-**KisekaeUltraKiss 5.0** is a new GitHub release that provides a websocket server environment to run UltraKiss with modern web browsers.
+**KisekaeUltraKiss 5.1** is a modern GitHub release that provides a websocket server environment to run UltraKiss with HTML 5 capable web browsers.
-**KisekaeUltraKissServlet 5.0** is a new GitHub release that provides the client environment to run UltraKiss with modern web browsers.
+**KisekaeUltraKissServlet 5.1** is a new GitHub release that provides the client environment to run UltraKiss with modern web browsers.

 **$${\color{red}Webswing}$$** service is no longer available due to licensing issues.
-A replacement service using a Jetty server has been developed.
+Further, the replacement service provided with UltraKiss 5.0 and a Jetty server is more functionally capable than is possible with Webswing.

 #### How does this magic work?